santisbon/reference/src/automated.md

 brew install chezmoi
 ```

-On your current machine, backup your configuration, edit as needed, and push to a GitHub repo.
+On your current machine, backup your configuration, edit the generated Brewfile as needed, and push to a GitHub repo.
 Add [mas](https://github.com/mas-cli/mas) to your Brewfile to automate App Store installs.
+See my [`dotfiles`](https://github.com/santisbon/dotfiles) repo for examples.
 ```sh
 chezmoi init
 chezmoi add ~/.gitconfig